mlynch/mlynch.github.com/_posts/2013-06-28-biggest-startup-ecosystem.markdown

 People tell me I seem like a proud Madisonion, that I'm passionate about Madison dominating as a startup hub in the future.

 But that is also wrong.
-I largely don't care about Madison, or Wisconsin, or the Bay Area, or America for that matter.
+When it comes to startups, I largely don't care about Madison, or Wisconsin, or the Bay Area, or America for that matter.
 Sure, I enjoy living here and my family is here.
 My family has a cabin that I love going up to all year round.
 I am thinking of buying a house and starting a family here.

 But that's life in meat space.
-I don't know if my experience would be all that different in any other modern country.
-Many countries like the US have high standards of living filled with incredibly smart and well educated people.
-Many even more so than the US.
+I don't know if my startup experience would be all that different in any other modern country.
+Many countries like the US have high standards of living filled with incredibly smart and well educated people building awesome things.

-Our countries are becoming decreasingly differentiated from each other.
-Nationalism feels like a relic of a time past, when we didn't connect well with nations that were not our own.
-My family emigrated from Ireland in the 20th century, we've been here for such a short amount of time.

-It always surprises me when I meet smart people in tech that seem physically dependent.
+So it always surprises me when I meet smart people in tech that seem physically dependent.
 Isn't the dream that we connect with people from all over the world, to do great things and transcend our physical limitations?

-Ask yourself whether you want to be tied down, just another citizen of a country that [doesn't respect technology](http://en.wikipedia.org/wiki/PRISM_(surveillance_program) as much as we do.
-A country that has a too-recent history of disrespecting human rights.
-A country that finds every loophole it can to do more in a world that needs less of them.

-Sure, America is great in a lot of ways, and I do enjoy living here and I intensely respect the sacrifices so many have made to keep America at the forefront.
-But it's still just one country of many, a local area network in the expanses of the web.

 When I dream of where our world is headed, it's towards a more global community that is not segregated by some strange concept of "nationality."